 Developing a compact and powerful knee extension assist has eluded researchers for nearly a century.
 The first patents on spring loaded knee braces date back to the 1920s.
 Unfortunately, these braces were all big and bulky or alternatively, insufficiently powerful.

 Spring Loaded’s knee braces capture energy in what’s known as a liquid spring.
 These novel springs work by compressing the molecules of a silicon fluid to store energy.
 Through an intensive research and development period lasting 4 years, we were able to miniaturize the springs and embed them inside the arms of a traditional rigid shell knee brace.
-The result is the world’s only compact and powerful bionic knee brace capable of lifting your body weight while boosting your strength and performance.
+The result is the world’s only compact and powerful brace capable of lifting your body weight while boosting your strength and performance.
 Although we use only mechanical springs (rather than batteries and motors), our braces can exert similar forces to those found in robotic exoskeleton suits.

 - Promote proper lifting form